geraldspacelim/booking-system-client/README.md

 ## Features

 1. Display all the seats in a theatre in grid view (including their statuses)
-2. Allows user to click on an empty seat and the seat number is being relfected
+2. Allows user to click on an empty seat and the seat number is being reflected
 3. If user clicks on a seat that has already been booked (reflected and not reflected), the web application will prompt an error
 4. If a seat is available, the user will be asked for their first name, last name and email in a form
 5. Upon successful submission of the form, the user will be notified of their sucessful reservation via email